Moon Zero Two: Production

 Among the futuristic set decorations are several examples of the famous "Ball Chair" created in 1966 by Finnish designer Eero Aarnio.
 A dialogue reference to Neil Armstrong becoming the first man on the Moon was inserted, and a lunar monument erected on the landing site was added to the production.
 The film was released three months after the Apollo 11 Moon landing.

 In a 1992 interview with Starlog, Roy Ward Baker was negative towards the film, lamenting its budget for hindering plot possibilities and what he saw as the miscasting of James Olson in the lead role.
 Baker was also critical of producer and writer Michael Carreras' roles with the film; while being fine with his producing, he thought Carreras overstretched himself with his positions.
 Baker said: "Moon Zero Two was a bad picture.
 It was hopeless, and never got off the ground.
 We didn't have enough money to do it properly.
-It was crazy – a complete muddle.
+It was crazy—a complete muddle.
 And, it was undercut by the fact that you could turn on the television and see Neil Armstrong jumping about on the real Moon."

+Catherine Schell herself was critical of the resulting film.
+In her autobiography A Constant Alien she relates that years later she received as a gift an anthology book of the worst films ever made with a still of her in the notorious spacesuit and an added cartoon balloon reading "I knew what I had to do to get on this movie but what do I have to do to get off it?"